ABU DABBAB PHOTO

 and every few minutes emerges to take a few breaths at the surface before returning.

-the dugong is surprisingly quiet and has no natural defence against predators except for its’ hug size.
+the dugong is surprisingly quiet and has no natural defense against predators except for its’ hug size.

-The Egyptians dugong can grow up to 2.5 or even 3 metres long and has a average lifespan of around thirty years.
+The Egyptians dugong can grow up to 2.5 or even 3 meters long and has a average lifespan of around thirty years.

 The last scientific study of dugongs along Egypt’s Red Sea Coast was by Professor Dr Mahmoud Hanafy in 2001 to 2003,

 who identified between 12 and 17 individual dugongs each year.